 According to the creation from chaos myth, initially, there is nothing but a formless, shapeless expanse.
 Creation by its very nature is to create something from nothing.

 According to modern chaos theory, everything in the universe is interconnected thus mutually dependent.
 The most common example of this is the “Butterfly effect” – the fluttering of a butterfly’s wing in Tokyo affects weather in New York.
-The “innovation butterfly” is a metaphor that was conceived as a specific instance of the butterfly effect.
+The “innovation butterfly” is a metaphor conceived as a specific instance of the butterfly effect.
 Chaos precedes creativity.
 The butterfly is the symbol of Psyche, the goddess of the soul, and represents metamorphosis, transformation, and self-renewal.

 The god of chaos is Dionysus.
 He is a god of epiphany (the god who comes), wine and winemaking, fertility, resurrection, and mostly known as the god that brings us joy.
 The joy he brings comes from feeling connected to others, the body, with the ability for spontaneous self-expression.